 The perfect islands for the adventurous, North Caicos and Middle Caicos offer deserted coastlines, ocean cliffs and caves to be explored.
 Having seen very little development, these two islands conspicuously lack the bustle of Providenciales and Grand Turk, and you’ll often have miles of beautiful beach to yourself.

-rainfall of all the islands in the country, trees tend to be taller (the grass definitely is greener!), and ruins of what used to be some of the largest plantations in the Turks and Caicos can still be found in buried in the dense vegetation.
+rainfall of all the islands in the country, trees tend to be taller (the grass definitely is greener!), and ruins of what used to be some of the largest plantations in the Turks and Caicos can still be found hidden in the dense vegetation.

-North and Middle Caicos present the all-too-rare opportunity of largely uninhabited Caribbean islands that are safe and easy to
+North Caicos and Middle Caicos present the all-too-rare opportunity of largely uninhabited Caribbean islands that are safe and easy to

 Although North Caicos and Middle Caicos don’t have the established water sports and boat tour businesses that can be found on Providenciales and Grand Turk, it’s always possible to charter private excursions on the water.

-Boat cruises can be arrange either from North Caicos and Middle Caicos, or a custom tour can be booked from Providenciales.
+Boat cruises can be arranged either from North Caicos and Middle Caicos, or a custom tour can be booked from Providenciales.
 No matter where you’re staying in the Turks and Caicos Islands, an excursion on the water is one of our recommended top things to do.

 Bonefishing and bottom fishing are likewise great.
 The shallows that lead off the southern sides of the Caicos Islands offer world-class flats fishing, with bonefish, tarpon, and barracuda.
 There’s also

-Crossing Place Trail is the main developed path, but fascinating and beautiful uncharted routes can be explored on the remote coastlines and wetlands.
+Crossing Place Trail is the main developed path, yet fascinating and beautiful uncharted routes can be explored on the remote coastlines and wetlands.
 Such sites include the open